wajahatfaryadali/mern-auth-project/client/README.md

+# About this project
+This is simple MERN project to learn about how backend handle authentication, this is majorly focused on learning of backend technologies

+Packages used:

+- Vite React app
+- Tailwind css
+- React Router Dom
+-

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.